 Posted by Emily Leinbach on August 28th, 2018

-Originally written on LinkedIn by Kirk Bukowski, Vice President at The Bowdoin Group.
+Originally written on LinkedIn for The Bowdoin Group.

 It’s incredible how the investment ecosystem is booming in both the venture capital and private equity industries.
 VC firms have invested more capital in U.S. companies in the first half of 2018 than in six of the past ten years.
 Although the PE market hasn’t experienced that magnitude of growth, the industry is on pace for another strong year.
 Deal counts may be down across VC and PE sectors, but deal sizes have exploded across all stages of growth, and exit values have skyrocketed.